 As part of a collaboration with Duke University and Dartmouth College, we are exploring the impact of various higher education initiatives on moral/ethical development and civic responsibility.
 Results of this three year study, funded by the Teagle Foundation, have been presented at the annual meetings of the Association of American Colleges and Universities and the AERA (2017), and in a forthcoming article in the Journal of Experiential Education (with Tara Hudson, 2022).

 Catholic Social Teaching Research

 The principles inherent to Catholic Social Teaching are rich in scope and application.
 This ongoing research initiative explores how individuals understand conceptions of justice and apply principles such as commitment to the common good, respect for human dignity, and environmental stewardship in their lives.
 A collaboration of twelve colleges and universities, the project has fostered the development of a rubric, gathered oral histories, examined means to assess student development, and more.

 Prosocial Development, Faith, and Higher Education

 Through a variety of studies, we are exploring how students develop ethically during higher education, and examining the impacts of community-based learning and research on student development.
 Recent publications include:

 Prosocial Growth During College: Results of a National Study (Journal of Moral Education, 2015).

 Political Attitudes and Community Engagement

 Since 2004 my colleagues and I have tracked Notre Dame students political orientations, and the relation between community engagement and political attitudes.
 This early Research Report provides sample findings.
-As of November 2016, we have collected four cohorts of data (over 2000 students each for the presidential elections of 2004, 2008, 2012, and 2016).
+We now have four cohorts of data (over 2000 students each for the presidential elections of 2004, 2008, 2012, and 2016).
 This Report outlines voting trends at Notre Dame in the 2016 national election.